jhipster/generator-jhipster/CONTRIBUTING.md

 You can run the Travis builds locally by following below commands, and track rendered pages.

+#### How to use it

-Change directory into the [./travis](./travis) folder `cd travis` from the generator source code root folder
+1. Change directory into the [./travis](./travis) folder `cd travis` from the generator source code root folder

+2. Do not forget to run `yarn link`.

-Run `./build-samples.sh generate|generateandtest [ sample_name[,sample_name][,...] ] [ --colorizelogfile ] `
+3. Run `./build-samples.sh generate|generateandtest [ sample_name[,sample_name][,...] ] [ --colorizelogfile ] ` (parameters between brackets are optionals).

-Then `./build-samples.sh startapplication sample_name`

-This will create the travis sample project under the `travis/samples` folder with folder name `[sample_name]-sample`.
+    * `generate` and `generateandtest` create the Travis sample project under the `travis/samples` folder with folder name `[sample_name]-sample`.
 You can open this application in your Text Editor or IDE to check it further.
 You can also run tests locally on the project to verify.
-Moreover, you could start the application generated with command `./build-samples.sh startapplication sample_name` to test rendered pages.
+        * By default, run on all samples.
+Choose those you want in `./build-samples.sh help`.
+        * You could build several samples in same time by separated it by comma (e.g. `ngx-default,react-default`).
+        * `--colorizelogfile`: keep color in your log file, **this optional parameter is strongly advise for readability**.
+Check `./build-samples.sh help` to know more about it.
+    * `generateandtest` generate, and beside test samples like in Travis CI.
+Very interesting if you want check quickly know correctness of your modifications.
+Very interesting if you want check before push.

+4. Then `./build-samples.sh startapplication sample_name` to start the application and check what is rendered in your web browser.

+#### Synopsis

 Command name can be as below: